jac-uk/documentation/Developer Documentation/hotfix-process.md

 ---
 ## 5. Finish the hotfix

-Pushed made to a hotfix instantly begin the process of being deployed to production.
+Pushes made to a hotfix instantly begin the process of being deployed to production.

 When finished, these changes will also be deployed to develop.